 - In 2015, the estimated share of renewable energy in the EU's gross final energy consumption was 16.4%, up from 8.5% in 2005

-- Energy efficiency is also improving: in 2014 the EU's primary energy consumption was only 1.6% above its 2020 primary energy consumption target.
-Although there was a slight increase in primary energy consumption in 2015, if countries implement all the necessary EU legislation, the 2020 target should be reached.
+- in 2016 the EU's primary energy consumption was only 4% above its 2020 primary energy consumption target.
+If countries implement all the necessary EU legislation, it should still be possible to reach the 2020 target.